openstax/cnxml/textbook-html/docs/_content.rng.md

 # Datatypes

-These are custom text types that can be validated using a Regular expression or as part of a data integrity checker with access to the database
+These are specific text values that can be validated by regular expressions or by looking up in a database

+For more details on these formats, see [CNX API Documentation][1].
+This link may become outdated but is current at the time of writing

 ## cnx-pi.datatype